medihack/redux-pouchdb-plus/README.md

 - Have different Pouch databases for different reducers.
 - Allow to switch databases dynamically.
-- Support for [Immutable](https://facebook.github.io/immutable-js/) states beside pure Javascript types.
+- Support for other state types (like [Immutable](https://facebook.github.io/immutable-js/) states).
 - Provide several callbacks (when initialization and database access happens).
 - Allow custom name for PouchDB document used by reducer. (great for multi-user applications)